razasy299/Monocular-Depth-Perception/README.md

 The goal of this project is to develop a machine learning model to generate depth maps of scenes captured using monocular cameras that can match the accuracy of existing LIDAR equipment and state-of-the-art algorithms.

 ## Model:
 We used the keras resnet50 library to generate our model and used the KITTI dataset to train our model.
-In order to meet the project requirements we had to preprocess the KITTI images into 4 256x256 images.

 ## Application:
 After training our model, we generated a weights files in order to load it into our application.
 Our application using the Kivy module in python and allows the user to generate depth maps using our model.